Magnetization steps of $J_{1}$ quintets in the hcp lattice: III. Magnetization steps

 where $J_{kl}$ = \textit{J} or = 0.

 The first term represent the Zeeman interaction with isotropic \textit{g}-factor and the magnetic field \textbf{H} along the quantization axis \textit{z}.
-The sum is performed for all atoms composing the quintet.
 The second term represents the isotropic exchange interaction and it is the sum over all spin pairs (\textit{k},\textit{l}) involving \textit{J}.

-As example, the Hamiltonian for the ``\textit{string}'' quintet (labeled V.1 in Figure 1) is given by:
+As example, the Hamiltonian for the "\textit{string}" quintet (labeled V.1 in Figure 1) is given by: